AI-Assisted Development for Scientific Workflows

 Take Claude's recommendations to Cursor:

 "Refactor the image processing module to use Pillow instead of scikit-image.
 Replace the gaussian_filter function with PIL's ImageFilter.GaussianBlur.
-Update requirements.txt and all affected functions."
+Update pyproject.toml and all affected functions."

-Cursor will handle the refactoring, update imports, and modify your requirements.txt file.
+Cursor will handle the refactoring, update imports, and modify your pyproject.toml file.

 After optimization, check your deployment size locally:

-# Install dependencies and check size pip install -r requirements.txt --target ./package du -sh ./package # Compare before and after
+# Export dependencies for deployment uv export --no-hashes > requirements.txt pip install -r requirements.txt --target ./package du -sh ./package # Compare before and after

 This iterative approach often reduces deployment size by 40-60% while maintaining functionality.